 Marketing and Merchandising

 A big reason for a number of businesses choosing to go down the vendor route is the variety of marketing and merchandising services available.
 On the Vendor Central dashboard, a brand has the ability to take part in the Vine review program, A+ detail pages, product coupons, video uploads and a variety of promotions that have good visibility.
 Although, don’t forget that some of these come at a premium.
-If you are a vendor with a Vendor Central or Vendor Express account you also have access to Amazon Marketing Services (AMS).
+If you are a vendor with a Vendor Central account, you also have access to Amazon Marketing Services (AMS).
 Within AMS you can create a variety of sponsored ads including headline search, product display and sponsored products in addition to building a brand page.

 On the seller side there are fewer tools available.
 While sellers can create sponsored products, employ promotions such as lightning deals and develop enhanced brand content pages, there are a number of limitations.
 Promotions have lower visibility, lightning deals can only be on items that Amazon.com, Inc. (“Amazon”) recommends and enhanced brand pages are only available to brand owners who have enrolled in the brand registry.